One of the questions I frequently get asked living in Mexico is if I get lonely.

 Their lives are different from snowbirds.
 Their perspectives are well-rounded from having experienced the highs and the lows of living in another country year round.
 They become your rock, the ones you know will always be there.

 Develop your skills for pleasurable solitude before you even leave.
 Pay attention to yourself.
 Meditate, find a solo hobby, read more, cook, explore new music - whatever contributes to a greater sense of personal peace.
 A French philosopher once said, "All of humanity's problems stem from man's inability to be alone in a room."
+Learn to be alone in a room.

 Be generous - Americans and Canadians come to Mexico for a better quality of life and a lower cost of living.
 Sometimes I wonder what Mexicans get out it.
 They have to look past our abruptness, our loudness and our sloooooow Spanish.
 I think it's appropriate to acknowledge their extra effort with occasional small acts of gratitude; the bottle of wine, the dinner or the “regalito” (small gift).